 Blue carbon projects focus on carbon captured in marine ecosystems, which in the Great Bear includes tidal wetlands, kelp forests, eelgrass meadows, and other coastal wetlands.
 They consist of the conservation of existing blue carbon ecosystems or restoration of areas that have been degraded or destroyed through human activities.
 For blue carbon projects to be developed, a protocol is required that outlines the quantification methodology a project must follow to determine how certain activities change the amount of carbon stored in a specific ecosystem and how much carbon dioxide (CO2) is removed from the atmosphere and sequestered over the long term.
 In addition, a protocol guides project developers on project eligibility, additionality criteria, potential reversals, leakage, and monitoring requirements.
 Ostrom Climate collects the data required to support the development of a blue carbon protocol.

-Ostrom manages the blue carbon project and conducts field research to support its development.
-Once all necessary data is collected, Ostrom will draft a protocol with other blue carbon experts.
+Ostrom Climate manages the blue carbon project and conducts field research to support its development.
+Once all necessary data is collected, Ostrom Climate will draft a protocol with other blue carbon experts.